 In true aperitif fashion, Negronis bring on an appetite.
 They’re best served with appetizers or small bites before the main course.

 Serve with Prosciutto e Melone in the summer months when melons are sweet and juicy.
-Roasted Artichokes is also a lovely match the Negronis’ herbal qualities with Aioli on the side for dipping.
+Roasted Artichokes are also a lovely match for the Negronis’ herbal qualities, with Aioli on the side for dipping.
 Or, keep it easy and classic with an Italian-style Antipasto Platter, Cheese and Charcuterie Board, or simply sliced bread with Dipping Oil.

 Browse all Mediterranean recipes.